 4. Be especially alert and plan ahead to avoid situations that might call for hard braking or evasive maneuvers.
 These will alarm your passenger, who won't know what to do, and might cause you to lose control.

-5. Don't demonstrate your motorcycle's acceleration, especially from a standing start or in the first couple of gears.
-And for goodness sake, don't burn out or wheelie.
-Your passenger has probably never been on a vehicle with the acceleration of your motorcycle, and it will scare them to death, not thrill them, if you demonstrate it.
+5. Don't demonstrate your motorcycle's acceleration, especially from a standing start or in first gear.
+For goodness sake, don't burn out or wheelie.
+Your passenger has probably never been on a vehicle with the acceleration of your motorcycle and it will scare them to death, not thrill them, if you demonstrate it.
 They will feel like they are going to fall off the back, even though they aren't.
-And to risk being pulled over by a cop is definitely un-cool.
+In addition, to risk being pulled over by a cop is definitely un-cool.

-6. Stay within the speed limit or at least close to it.
-In general, I suggest a 5 MPH guideline.
-Which means never exceed the speed limit by more than 5 MPH when carrying a passenger.
+6. Stay within the speed limit, or at least close to it.
+In general, I suggest a five MPH guideline.
+This means never exceed the speed limit by more than 5 MPH when carrying an inexperienced passenger.
 In any case, it is safest to drive at the speed at which the rest of the traffic is traveling, neither passing a lot of cars or being passed by a lot of cars.

 7. Don't pass slower moving vehicles on a two-lane highway unless there is enough room for an economy car to make the same pass.
 (Your motorcycle can pass cars like lightning, but your passenger doesn't know this, and it will scare them silly if you pull out to pass with less space than they themselves would allow for their car.)

-In summation, we want the passenger to enjoy their motorcycle ride, to appreciate the beauty and freedom of the experience, and to come back for more.
+In summation, we want the passenger to enjoy their motorcycle ride, to appreciate the beauty and freedom of the experience and to come back for more.
 We surely don't want them to leave with the impression that motorcycles are dangerous vehicles that should be banned from the public roads, or, Heaven forbid, even more severely regulated by the government.
-So take it easy, and make a friend for motorcycling.
+Take it easy and make a friend for motorcycling.